Islandora/documentation/install/README.md

 N.B.
 You may not be able to connect to your AWS instance depending on VPC settings.

+### Why aren't I seeing my changes?
+If you're developing locally and testing the install but not seeing your changes reflected, you need to update your submodules to point to a commit with your changes.

 ## Connect

 You can connect to the machine via the browser at [http://localhost:8000](http://localhost:8000).